vlaaad/reveal/README.md

 - popup might appear in weird locations
 - logo and window icons
 - adjust scroll on opening results window
+- very long lines have poor performance
+- `vlaaad.reveal/-main`
 - sometimes popup does not disappear
+- actions and stacks of values+annotations:
+  - probably instead of stack for a given selection there should be single value
+  - should annotations be merged together?